|

 Soundtrack,” a CD of all songs from the movie issued for Christmas, 1999.

-This marked the first time ever that new mixes were presented (done
+This marked the first time that new mixes of Beatles songs were presented (done

-elegantly by Peter Cobbin, who subsequently was bumped aside by Giles
+elegantly by Peter Cobbin, who subsequently was bumped aside by Martin's

 OUT: predictable CEO Jones.